 Losing a loved one due to the actions of another person, company, or individual is extremely difficult.
-You may be entitled to compensation, so please seek legal assistance from our Ontario personal injury lawyers today.
-According to California law, wrongful death claims (as well as any personal injury claims) must be filed by two years from the date of a loved one’s death.
+You may be entitled to compensation, so please seek legal representation from our Ontario personal injury lawyers today.
+According to California laws, wrongful death claims (as well as any personal injury claims) must be filed by two years from the date of a loved one’s death.
 At the law offices of Montgomery Steele Law, our Ontario wrongful death attorneys are ready to fight on your behalf.
 Our goal is to secure the financial compensation you need, which can include:

 Funeral costs and burial expenses

-Mental anguish damages
+Mental anguish and emotional trauma damages